TN 8 (07-24)

 1. Introduction

-NOTE: The purpose of section I (“Summary Conclusion”) on the SSA-4734-F-SUP is chiefly to have a worksheet to ensure that the psychiatrist or psychologist has considered each of these pertinent mental activities and the claimant's or beneficiary's degree of limitation for sustaining these activities over a normal workday and workweek on an ongoing, appropriate, and independent basis.
-It is the narrative written by the psychiatrist or psychologist in section III (“Functional Capacity Assessment”) of form SSA-4734-F4-Sup that adjudicators are to use as the assessment of RFC.
-Adjudicators must take the RFC assessment in section III and decide what significance the elements discussed in this RFC assessment have in terms of the person's ability to meet the mental demands of past work or other work.
-This must be done carefully using the adjudicator's informed professional judgment.
+NOTE: The purpose of the list of specific mental abilities before the narrative explanation sections on the SSA-4734-F4-SUP (MRFC) is to ensure that the PC has considered each of the pertinent mental activities and the claimant’s or beneficiary’s degree of limitation for sustaining these activities over a normal workday and workweek on an ongoing, appropriate, and independent basis.
+It is the narrative written by the PC that adjudicators use as the assessment of MRFC.
+Adjudicators must take the MRFC assessment and decide what significance the elements discussed in this MRFC assessment have in terms of the person’s ability to meet the mental demands of past work or adjust to other work.
+This must be done carefully using the adjudicator’s informed professional judgment.
+For more information on medical-vocational evaluation requirements, see DI 25000.000.

 a.
 Understanding, carrying out, and remembering simple instructions